 Should I start using direct deposit to get my paycheck early?

-Direct deposit can allow you to move away from paper checks from your employer, and streamline your banking experience.
+Direct deposit can allow you to move away from paper checks, and streamline your banking experience.
 The majority of Americans today receive their salary via direct deposit.
-The first step is to check with your employer to see if it’s an option for you.
+The first step is to check with your employer to see if it’s available to you.

 If so, the process of setting up a direct deposit is pretty simple.
-You will need to supply your bank account number and routing number to receive your salary in your account.
+You will need to supply your checking or savings account number and routing number to receive your salary in your account.
 You should be able to access all the information at your bank, whether online, via mobile app, or in person.

 Final Word

 The vast majority of employees today use a direct deposit account for their paychecks.
-It’s simply a faster, more convenient and safer way of getting your salary into your bank account.
+It’s simply a quicker, more convenient and safer way of getting your salary into your bank account.

 Many financial services providers can offer customers early direct deposit.
 With this service, you get your money faster than ever before, sometimes even two days before a typical direct deposit.
 This can alleviate a lot of stress when money is tight and bills are looming.